 The benefits of using an intranet software at work are clear.
-Intranet systems improve internal communication, collaboration, engagement and productivity.
+Intranets improve internal communication, team collaboration, employee engagement, teamwork and productivity.
 While the advantages seem to be clear still 40% of intranets fail to deliver a ROI because of inadequate adoption.
 Failure of intranet adoption is frequently caused by a lack of consideration for employee needs and missing intranet education, followed by unengaged executives and an unclear purpose.

 So how to overcome the root causes of intranet failure?
 How to encourage intranet adoption?
+Intranet adoption will not happen by itself.
+Organizations need a rollout plan and management needs to prioritize the intranet adoption process.
 Here are a few tips for your intranet adoption strategy and how to get your team on board with the new intranet software - from the C-Suite to project teams.

 Getting management on board with intranet adoption

 The first step in getting company-wide buy-in is getting your C-Suite on board.
 This group is crucial to have on your side for the intranet adoption process not just because they have a big say in company management, but because employees will follow their lead.